kpow/kpow_v3/README.md

-# KPOW - Into The Singularity
+# KPOW - Into the Singularity

 This site tracks my digital footprint and will serve as my launching point in the singularity!